Ouidad Advanced Climate Control Defrizzing Shampoo Review

 Pros

-- Gently cleanses without leaving curls rough, tight, or stripped.
+• Gently cleanses without leaving textured hair rough, tight, or stripped.

-- Noticeably helps reduce halo frizz around the crown and hairline.
+• Helps reduce halo frizz where humidity usually shows up first, especially at the crown and hairline.

 Cons

-- Not strong enough to replace a clarifying shampoo if you use lots of product.
+• Not strong enough to replace a clarifying shampoo if you use a lot of styling product.

 How It Compares